TrickyGameTools/ScenLang/README.md

+# NOTICE!

+ScenLang is, as of today, deprecated.
+It will only be used to fix some errors in scenarios of older projects, but it will no longer be actively maintained.
+ScenLang will be replace by [Rosetta](https://github.com/TrickyGameTools/Rosetta), and that tool will also be used for my future projects.

 # ScenLang

 This is a simple tool I use myself to do the dual language scenarios for my RPG games.